sajohna/SYSC-3110-UNO-Group-Project/milestone5.README.md

 This README provides an overview of the Uno game, its components, and how to play it.

 ## SPECIAL NOTE
-Milestone 5 was completed before milestone 4
+Milestone 5 was completed before milestone 4.
+This README.md is only for milestone 5

 ## Introduction
 Uno is a popular card game where the goal is to be the first player to get rid of all the cards in their hand by matching the colour, number or symbol of the previously played card.
 In this simulated UNO game, the objective of this version is to be the first player to reach 500 points.
 This newest implementation of the game adds the UNO Flip feature.
 The game now includes:
 - GUI built with SWING